 However, under the right circumstances, building out a spec suite can be an effective way of attracting tenants to your property.

-The most obvious benefit of a spec suite is that they can be easier to lease than unfinished space in some circumstances.
+The most obvious benefit of a spec suite is that it can be easier to lease than unfinished space in some circumstances.

 Not only are they more appealing to the eye when they are toured (for the same reason that staged homes are easier to sell), but the lack of finish out required makes these spaces very appealing to smaller tenants.